Insight – Europe, Gas And The Endgame

 One could not find a more powerful team.
 The advisory board of Genie Energy includes Lord Jacob Rothschild, Rupert Murdoch of News Corp, former U.S. Vice President, Dick Cheney, former U.S. Treasury Secretary Lawrence Summers, and former Director of the CIA James Woolsey.

-It also includes former Clinton energy secretary and ambassador to the United Nations Bill Richardson, former United States Senator from Louisiana Mary Landrieu, hedge fund pioneer Michael Steinhardt, and former Genie president Ira Greenstein who worked as strategist with Jared Kushner in the Trump administration.
+It also included Bill Clinton’s late energy secretary and ambassador to the United Nations Bill Richardson, former United States Senator from Louisiana Mary Landrieu, hedge fund pioneer Michael Steinhardt, and former Genie president Ira Greenstein who worked as strategist with Jared Kushner in the Trump administration.

 Kushner also has property leasing agreements with IDT, Genie’s sister company.
 [6]